joshuadecena/EmployeeManagementSystem/README.md

-Capstone Project: Employee Management System
+# Capstone Project: Employee Management System

-Project Overview
+## Project Overview
-Develop an Employee Management System using Core Java (J2SE) with an emphasis on object-oriented programming principles such as abstrac on, polymorphism, inheritance, and encapsula on.
-The system will include valida on and excep on handling for inputs, looping, use of collec on interfaces, and abstract classes.
+Develop an Employee Management System using Core Java (J2SE) with an emphasis on object-oriented programming principles such as abstraction, polymorphism, inheritance, and encapsulation.
+The system will include validation and exception handling for inputs, looping, use of collection interfaces, and abstract classes.

 The project will also involve basic input, processing, saving results into a MySQL database, retrieving, and displaying data.
-Addi onally, it will include unit tes ng and a web interface using HTML, JavaScript, CSS, and Spring Boot.
+Additionally, it will include unit testing and a web interface using HTML, JavaScript, CSS, and Spring Boot.

+---

-Func onal Requirements
+## Functional Requirements

-1. User Authen ca on
+1. **User Authentication**
-o Login, Logout
+   - Login, Logout

-2. Employee Management
+2. **Employee Management**
-o View, Add, Update, Delete, Search employee
+   - View, Add, Update, Delete, Search employee

-3. Input Parameters
+3. **Input Parameters**
-o Employee ID
+   - Employee ID
-o Name
+   - Name
-o Date of birth
+   - Date of birth
-o Department
+   - Department
-o Salary
+   - Salary

-4. Processing
+4. **Processing**
-o Calculate the average salary of employees o Calculate the average age of employees
+   - Calculate the average salary of employees
+   - Calculate the average age of employees

-5. Database Opera ons
+5. **Database Operations**
-o Save employee details into a MySQL database o Retrieve employee details o Display employee details
+   - Save employee details into a MySQL database
+   - Retrieve employee details
+   - Display employee details

-6. Report
+6. **Report**
-o Display list of employees
+   - Display list of employees
      1. By Department
      2. By Age

+---

-Technology Stack
+## Technology Stack

- Frontend: HTML, JavaScript, CSS
+- **Frontend:** HTML, JavaScript, CSS
- Backend: Core Java (J2SE), Spring Boot
+- **Backend:** Core Java (J2SE), Spring Boot
- Database: MySQL
+- **Database:** MySQL
- Tes ng: JUnit
+- **Testing:** JUnit

+---

-Implementa on Details
+## Implementation Details

-1. Object-Oriented Programming Principles o Abstrac on: Create abstract classes for common func onali es. o Polymorphism: Use method overriding and interfaces. o Inheritance: Create a base class for common a ributes and methods. o Encapsula on: Use private fields and public ge er/se er methods.
+1. **Object-Oriented Programming Principles**
+   - **Abstraction:** Create abstract classes for common functionalities.
+   - **Polymorphism:** Use method overriding and interfaces.
+   - **Inheritance:** Create a base class for common attributes and methods.
+   - **Encapsulation:** Use private fields and public getter/setter methods.

+2. **Validation and Exception Handling**
-2. Valida on and Excep on Handling o Validate user inputs (e.g., non-empty fields, valid age range). o Handle excep ons (e.g., invalid input, database connec on errors).
+   - Validate user inputs (e.g., non-empty fields, valid age range).
-3. Collec on Interface
+   - Handle exceptions (e.g., invalid input, database connection errors).

+3. **Collection Interface**
-o Use collec ons (e.g., ArrayList) to manage employee data.
+   - Use collections (e.g., ArrayList) to manage employee data.

-4. Abstract Class
+4. **Abstract Class**
-o Create an abstract class Person with common a ributes (e.g., name, date of birth).
+   - Create an abstract class `Person` with common attributes (e.g., name, date of birth).